-Drainage Covers etc were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed mains drainage to the public sewer.
+Mains public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 From February 2022, new smoke alarm standards are being introduced in Scotland and it is likely that some properties may require additional works to meet these standards.
-In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
+In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most

+Fire, smoke and burglar alarms recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.

-Any additional limits to inspection

-For flats / maisonettes

-Only the subject flat and internal communal areas giving access to the flat were inspected.
+Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-The property was fully furnished at the time of our inspection and the services were not tested.

-No access was obtained to any roof void/ roof eaves areas.

-A restricted inspection was possible only of the roof and chimney from ground level.
+The property was fully furnished (heavily in areas) at the time of our inspection.
+The services were not tested.
+No access was obtained to sub-floor areas.
+Restricted inspection was possible only of main roof structure from ground/ street level.
+Insulation has been laid over the roof joists and accordingly a head and shoulders inspection of the roof space was possible only.
+No inspection was possible of the hot water tank/ cold water tank.
 Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+Restricted inspection in cupboards due to storage items.
+No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.
+A restricted inspection was possible only of the roof space due to accessibility, insulation materials and/or storage items.
+Our inspection was restricted to the exposed and accessible surface fabric.
 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
+Decorative finishes in use in the period included Artex/textured finishes, early forms of which may incorporate small amounts of asbestos based bonding materials.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.

-Restricted inspection in cupboards due to storage items.

-No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.

-Our inspection was restricted to the exposed and accessible surface fabric.

-Sectional Diagram showing elements of a typical house

-Reference may be made in this report to some or all of the above component parts of the property.
-This diagram may assist you in locating and understanding these items.

-- 1) Chimney pots

-- 2) Coping stone

-- 3) Chimney head

-- 4 Flashing

-- 5) Ridge ventilation

-- 6) Ridge board

-- 7) Slates / tiles

-- (8) Valley guttering

-- 9 Dormer projection

-- 10 Dormer flashing

-- 11) Dormer cheeks

-- 12) Sarking

-- (13) Roof felt

-- (14) Trusses

-- (15) Collar

-- (16) Insulation

-- 17) Parapet gutter

-- (18) Eaves guttering

-- 19) Rainwater downpipe

-- 20) Verge boards/skews

-- 21) Soffit boards

-- 22) Partition wall

-- 23) Lath / plaster

-- 24) Chimney breast

-- (25) Window pointing

-- 6) Window sills

-- 27) Rendering

-- 28) Brickwork / pointing

-- 29) Bay window projection

-- 30 Lintels

-- (31) Cavity walls / wall ties

-- 32) Subfloor ventilator

-- 33 Damp proof course

-- 34) Base course

-- 35) Foundations

-- 36) Solum

-- Floor joists

-- 38) Floorboards

-- (39) Water tank

-- 40) Hot water tank